AkihisaNishikawa/Blockchain_with_fitbit/README.md

 -- Initially, genesis block should be created.
 Only Creation time is set initially and detail variable can be set as needed
 -- Blockheader must be created before the block to be passed onto Block instance

-5 - Final Paper is in `docs/documentation`
+5 - Final Paper is in `docs/documentation/Final Paper`

 ## JUnit Tests